Siguza/iometa/README.md

-    iometa -AB com.apple.iokit.IOSurface kernel     # Print info and methods of classes from kext com.apple.iokit.IOSurface iometa -M kernel >map.txt                       # Create symbol map iometa -A kernel map.txt                        # List all classes with virtual methods, and resymbolicate them
+    iometa -AB com.apple.iokit.IOSurface kernel     # Print info and methods of classes from kext com.apple.iokit.IOSurface iometa -M kernel >map.txt                       # Create symbol map iometa -A kernel map.txt                        # List all classes with virtual methods, and resymbolicate them iometa -R kernel map.txt                        # Generate a radare2 script file with all symbols

 For more info on symbol maps and resymbolication, see [`/sym`](https://github.com/Siguza/iometa/tree/master/sym).